Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Narromine has 219 active public transport stops, all of which are bus stops.
 These stops are served by 29 different routes that together facilitate 1,021 weekly passenger trips.
-The average distance from a resident's location to the nearest transport stop is 166 meters, indicating excellent accessibility.
-Most residents commute outward from Narromine, with cars being the primary mode of transportation at 92%.
-Six percent of residents walk to their destinations.
-On average, there are 1.5 vehicles per dwelling.
+Transport accessibility is considered excellent, with residents typically living just 166 meters from the nearest stop.
+Most residents commute outwards daily, primarily using cars (92%), while 6% walk to their destinations.
+On average, there are 1.5 vehicles per dwelling in Narromine.
+According to the 2021 Census, only 11.6% of residents work from home, which may be partly due to COVID-19 conditions.

 Frequently Asked Questions - Transport